bebbi/bebbi-scripts/README.md

 needs.
 You'll find all available scripts in `src/scripts`.

 This project actually dogfoods itself.
-If you look in the `package.json`, you'll find scripts with `node src {scriptName}`.
+If you look in the `package.json`, you'll find scripts with `node dist {scriptName}`.
 This serves as an example of some of the things you can do with `bebbi-scripts`.

+NOTE: This package does not dogfood the build command because it is a typescript project now, and therefore it cannot run the commonjs script before it builds itself.
+So the build script in this `package.json` is specific to building the compiled distributed package itself, while the build script compiled to `dist/scripts` is available to use in parent projects that use this package.

 ### Overriding Config